amyasnikov/validity/docs/features/config_backup.md

 There are several options to provision periodic configuration backup process (e.g. daily, each 6 hours, etc):

-1. Provision [RunTests](../entities/scripts.md#run-tests) script to execute on a regular basis using **Interval** script parameter.
+* Provision [RunTests](../entities/scripts.md#run-tests) script to start regularly using **Interval** script parameter.
 This will run everything at once:
-    * poll the devices (perform data source sync)
+    1. poll the devices (perform data source sync)
-    * execute compliance tests
+    2. execute compliance tests
-    * back up the data source
+    3. back up the data source

-2. If you don't want to run the tests via scheduler and want backup only, you can create tiny [custom script](https://netboxlabs.com/docs/netbox/en/stable/customization/custom-scripts/) inside your NetBox and configure it to run periodically.
+* If you don't want to run the tests via scheduler and want backup only, you can create tiny NetBox [Custom Script](https://netboxlabs.com/docs/netbox/en/stable/customization/custom-scripts/) inside your NetBox and configure it to run periodically.

 ```python
 from core.models import DataSource